tfsumon/byteboltsec-hugo-test/content/english/blog/prevent-third-party-data-breaches.md

 6. **Multi-Factor Authentication:** Implement multi-factor authentication (MFA) for all third-party access to your systems and data, reducing the risk of unauthorized access through compromised credentials.
 7. **Secure Software Development:** If working with third-party software vendors, ensure they follow secure software development practices, such as code reviews, vulnerability testing, and secure coding practices.
 8. **Incident Response Plan:** Ensure that third parties have an [incident response plan](https://www.breachsense.com/blog/data-breach-response-checklist/) in place and that it aligns with your organization's plan.
 Clearly define roles and responsibilities in the event of a security breach.
-9. **Continuous Monitoring:** Implement continuous monitoring of third-party activities and security practices.
-Use tools and technologies to detect any unusual or suspicious behavior.
-10. **Data Encryption:** Ensure that sensitive data is encrypted both in transit and at rest.
+9. **Data Encryption:** Ensure that sensitive data is encrypted both in transit and at rest.
 This adds an extra layer of security in case of a breach.
-11. **Threat Intelligence:** [Da](https://www.breachsense.com/data-breach-monitoring/)[ta brea](https://www.breachsense.com/data-breach-monitoring/)[ch monitoring](https://www.breachsense.com/data-breach-monitoring/) services provide threat intelligence by tracking underground forums, dark web markets, and other sources where stolen data is leaked or sold.
+10. **Threat Intelligence:** [Da](https://www.breachsense.com/data-breach-monitoring/)[ta brea](https://www.breachsense.com/data-breach-monitoring/)[ch monitoring](https://www.breachsense.com/data-breach-monitoring/) services provide threat intelligence by tracking underground forums, dark web markets, and other sources where stolen data is leaked or sold.
 This intelligence can help identify if your vendors have been compromised and your data has been exposed.

 ## How Breachsense Can Help Prevent Third-Party Data Breaches

 Organizations have control over their own networks.
 They can add tooling, monitor traffic, and run security audits at will.
 However, they have much less visibility into the security of their vendors.

-Breachsense helps security teams by continuously monitoring the dark web for leaked data from third-party service providers.
-By proactively resetting credentials and session tokens before criminals exploit the data, organizations can mitigate the risk of third-party dependencies.
+Breachsense helps mitigate that risk by continuously monitoring the dark web for leaked data associated with your third-party service providers.

+By proactively resetting leaked credentials and session tokens businesses can mitigate their risk before criminals exploit the data.

 If your team needs visibility into your third-party vendors, [book a meeting](https://www.breachsense.com/book-demo/) to see how Breachsense can help.